Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Methods

-In clinical practice, segmentation often needs to be \textit{Customized} for specific tasks, such as segmenting rare uncommon structures or adapting to new imaging modalities.
-Inspired by ICL, where a support set is used to provide domain-specific guidance, a customized segmentation task can be reformulated as:
+In clinical practice, segmentation often needs to be \textit{Customized} for specific tasks, such as segmenting rare structures or adapting to new imaging modalities.
+Inspired by ICL, where a support set is used to provide domain-specific guidance, a contextualized segmentation task can be expressed as: